 Image Source: Ask Chef Christy

-The knife being the most important part of your kitchen requires good care of knives.
-With continued use, knives lose sharpness and they need to be honed before and after use with sharpening steel.
+The knife is an essential part of your kitchen and requires proper care.
+With continued use, knives lose sharpness, and they need to be honed before and after use with sharpening steel.

 Top Chef Award winner Chef Chiquita Gulati of Gulati Spice Market says,